barberboy/passport-google-oauth2-example/README.md

 Passport Google OAuth2 Example
 ==============================

-This is an example of an Express 4 application using Google for authentication via OAuth2.
+This is an Express 4 application using Google for authentication via OAuth2.

 Based on the [OAuth2 example](https://github.com/jaredhanson/passport-google-oauth/tree/master/examples/oauth2)
 in Jared Hanson’s [passport-google-oauth](https://github.com/jaredhanson/passport-google-oauth), this Express 4 application uses Passport and the Passport Google OAuth strategy to enable users to authenticate with their Google accounts.

 The client id and client secret needed to authenticate with Google can be set up from the [Google Developer's Console](https://console.developers.google.com).